TheManohar/CriticsAndCrowds/README.md

 # CriticsAndCrowds
-In Development: portfolio project to scrape and analyse media review behaviour differences between critics and crowds.
+In Development: portfolio project to analyse media review behaviour differences between critics and crowds.